UBC-AHVA/Festool_Nozzles/Festool_TS55/README.md

 controlled, the support structure is ejected when the captive bayonet nut is turned to the "left", leaving clean-up to an absolute minimum.

-As this is a fairly precise Print-In-Place design, having your machine well calibrated for both dimensional accuracy and keeping stringing to a minimum is essential.
-The part in the example was printed on a Creatlity Ender 3 v2, with close-to default settings, and Creality brand grey ABS.
+As this is a fairly precise print-in-place design, having your machine well calibrated for both dimensional accuracy and keeping stringing to a minimum is essential.
+The part in the example was printed on a Creality Ender 3 v2, with close-to default settings, and Creality brand grey ABS.

 ![](../images/ts_demo.webp)